bluesky66-dev/kibana/x-pack/plugins/stack_alerts/server/alert_types/index_threshold/README.md

 directory in plugin: `server/alert_types/index_threshold`

-The index threshold alert type is designed to run an HyperSec query over indices, aggregating field values from documents, comparing them to threshold values, and scheduling actions to run when the thresholds are met.
+The index threshold alert type is designed to run an Elasticsearch query over indices, aggregating field values from documents, comparing them to threshold values, and scheduling actions to run when the thresholds are met.